This is a guest post by Shivam Shekhar (AIR 2027, JEE Advanced 2014).

 I had no proper coaching in 11th and 12th.
-Just regular tuitions.
+Just regular tuition.
 And when I sat for JEE Main 2013, I knew I hadn’t prepared enough, but the real shock came to me when I saw my marks.
-I had secured 123/360 in MAIN (63000 rank), barely clearing the cutoff for JEE Advanced.
+I had secured 123/360 in Mains (63000 rank), barely clearing the cutoff for JEE Advanced.

 Then in November I joined a test series which used to conduct tests for JEE Main and Advanced every week.
 Students who were preparing since 11th class were also there and they used to get a much higher rank than me in the test series.
 However as the time passed by, I soon caught up to them, and my performance improved, however they were still ahead of me.